Coding-Cuddles/mars-rover-python-kata/README.md

 #### Example

 In a 4x4 grid, the following table shows the resulting position for a movement on the grid (edge cases shown in **bold**):

 | Position | x + 1  | x - 1      | y + 1  | y - 1      |
 |----------|--------|------------|--------|------------|
 | (0, 0)   | (1, 0) | **(3, 0)** | (0, 1) | **(2, 0)** |
 | (1, 0)   | (2, 0) | (0, 0)     | (1, 1) | **(3, 0)** |
 | (1, 1)   | (2, 1) | (0, 1)     | (1, 2) | (1, 0)     |

+Your task is to extend the rover control software that you created for Opportunity, to support this new "polar" grid topology.
+The control software should still support the older "torus" topology, so we can use the same software without breaking the compatibility.
+Your implementation should provide a way for specifying the desired topology.

+## Exercise 3

+Now, each grid point might contain an obstacle, so we need to implement obstacle detection.
+If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence, and reports the obstacle by throwing an exception.

+Your task is to extend the rover control software to support obstacle detection.

 ## Usage